Banded Water Snake

 These are mid-sized, heavy-bodied semi-aquatic water snakes, with a variable ground color ranging from yellow-tan, gray, reddish, light brown to brown and even black.

-Darker crossbands cover the entire body, usually these tend to be wider on the back and slender along the sides.
-In older specimens this contrasting pattern is sometimes so faint that they appear to be nearly uniform dark brown in color.
-Even within the same subspecies there is extensive variation individual coloration.
+Darker crossbands cover the entire body usually, these tend to be wider on the back and slender along the sides.
+In older specimens, this contrasting pattern is sometimes so faint that they appear to be nearly uniform dark brown in color.
+Even within the same subspecies, there is extensive variation individual coloration.

 They have strongly keeled scales on the back.
 Their head is distinctly wider than the neck with round eyes, usually with a darker top and lighter color on the sides.
 There's an obvious dark stripe running from each eye to the corners of the mouth.

 They have a tan or yellow belly marked with black or dark brown, large triangular or rectangular shaped spots.
-Although somewhat similar the markings on the venomous copperhead (Agkistrodon contortrix), are shaped more like a hourglass.
+Although somewhat similar the markings on the venomous copperhead (Agkistrodon contortrix), are shaped more like an hourglass.